KaotoIO/kaoto.io/content/blog/2026/custom-kamelets/index.md

 ## Takeaways

 1. **Show the leak first** — a multi-route file makes it obvious that analytics and partner-export share the same problem.
-2. **Build the Content Filter as a Kamelet** — one template, many call sites, zero duplication.
+2. **Build the Content Filter as a Kamelet of type `action`** — actions sit mid-route and transform the message, which is exactly what a filter does.
+One template, many call sites, zero duplication.
 3. **Kaoto closes the loop** — save the Kamelet → catalog tile appears → drop it onto routes → edit each `allowlist` in the form.
 4. **Keep PII out of allowlists by convention** — the property description and code review are your guardrails.

+The same approach works beyond data filtering.
+Anywhere you catch yourself copy-pasting the same transformation, enrichment, or validation logic across routes — currency conversion, audit stamping, schema validation, payload size trimming — a custom action Kamelet is the right fix.
+Define the logic once, expose the variable parts as properties, and let each route configure its own values through the Kaoto form.

 ## Further reading